checkson-io/checkson-redirect-check/README.md

 # Checkson Check for monitoring an HTTP redirect

-You can use this check to find out if:
+Use this check on [checkson.io](https://checkson.io) to find out if:

 * The original URL presents a valid certificate (for HTTPS)
 * The correct status code (`301 - Moved Permanently`) is returned